 Facilities Services - Catering provide special dietary requirements for food allergy and intolerances; medically prescribed diets; or diets for religious or cultural reasons specific meals for children of different ethnic origin.
-Simply ask the school for a registration form to allow us to inform the catering team who will discuss your child's requirements in full.
+Simply ask the school for a Special Diet Request Forms to allow us to inform the catering team who will discuss your child's requirements in full.
+For more information contact DGschoolmeals@dumgal. gov.uk or the Solutions Centre on 01387 271 112 or solutionscentre@dumgal.gov.uk to access the Legislation & Nutrition Officer.